mbdeme/SenColisGP/README.md

 # Sen Colis GP

-Developed by mbdeme to facilitate sending parcels to Senegal
+Developed by mbdeme to :q

 ## How to use?